influxdata/docs-v2/content/influxdb/cloud-serverless/write-data/line-protocol/client-libraries.md

        .setTimestamp(new Date().getTime() / 1000);

      /** Write points to InfluxDB.
-      * The write method accepts an array of points, the target database, and
+      * The write method accepts an array of points, the target database (bucket),
-      * an optional configuration object.
+      * and an optional configuration object.
       * You can specify WriteOptions, such as Gzip threshold, default tags,
       * and timestamp precision.
 Default precision is lineprotocol.Nanosecond **/